What is data breach software?

 Detect breaches 204 days faster

-Organizations take an average of 204 days to identify a breach.
-Data breach software alerts you instantly when your data appears on the dark web.
+The average company takes 204 days to identify a breach.
+Data breach software alerts you when your data appears on the dark web within minutes.

 Data Breach Software Trusted by Security Teams Worldwide